asaikali/money-mate/README.md

    OBP_CONSUMER_SECRET=<paste-your-consumer-secret>
    ```

-7. **Test your consumer** using the requests in `obp.http`:
+7. **Test your consumer** using the requests in `obp-api/`:
-    - Open `obp.http` in your IDE
+    - Open `obp-api/00-auth.http` in your IDE
+    - Select the `local` environment from the dropdown
-    - Run the "1️⃣ DirectLogin - Get Token" request
+    - Run the "DirectLogin - Get Token" request
     - You should receive a JWT token in the response

 ### Example Consumer Registration Response